Notes on Milnor-Witt K-theory

 one gets the following simpler form, an isomorphism of invertible $D$-modules:

 where the tensor product on the left (resp. right) is taken with respect to the induced structure of $C$-module on $\omega_{D/C}$ (resp. $B$-module on $\omega_{D/B}$). \end{rem}

 \begin{ex} Let us consider a finitely generated lci $A$-algebra $B$.
-We assume that there exists a smooth $A$-algebra $R$ and a regular ideal $I \subset R$ such that $B \simeq R/I$ as an $A$-algebra so that we get a surjection $\varphi:B \rightarrow R$.\footnote{By Noether normalization lemma, this will automatically be the case if $A$ is a field; moreover we can choose $R$ to be a polynomial $k$-algebra.}
+We assume that there exists a smooth $A$-algebra $R$ and a regular ideal $I \subset R$ such that $B \simeq R/I$ as an $A$-algebra so that we get an epimorphism $\varphi:R \rightarrow B$.\footnote{By Noether normalization, this will automatically be the case if $A$ is a field; moreover we can choose $R$ to be a polynomial $k$-algebra.}

 Assume $\Spec(A)$ and $\Spec(R)$ are irreducible and let $n$ be the rank of the $A$-algebra $R$, $m$ be the height of $I$.
 Then one can compute the canonical module of $B/A$ as:

 Indeed, as $I$ is regular, $I/I^2$ is a locally free $B$-module of constant rank $m$.